Skip to content

 Islam

-"None of you truly believes until he loves for his brother what he loves for himself"
+"None of you believes until he wishes for his brother what he wishes for himself"

 Hinduism

-"Do not do to others what would cause pain if done to you"
+"This is the sum of duty: do not do to others what would cause you pain if done to you"

 Buddhism